-The brand's creative elements at that time included multiple iterations of the logo, seven different "official" typefaces and a global army of creative agency partners that topped out at around 800 agencies.
+Creating a global brand team for a Fortune 50 company is no easy task.
+Having no mission statement, purpose or brand standards in the company's 26 year history, our small but mighty internal team set out to re-brand Dell.
+We quickly discovered that the brand's creative elements at that time included no less than ten iterations of the logo, seven different "official" typefaces and a global army of creative agency partners that topped out at around 800 agencies.

 Michael Dell’s vision for his dorm-room startup, PC’s Limited, was born with $1,000 and a belief that technology should be available, not a privilege.
 His model of customer-centric enterprise efficiency depended on designing, building and selling computers directly to customers — an industry first.

 PC’s Limited established the customer experience as a differentiator.
 With risk-free returns and nextday, at-home product assistance, Michael heard and understood customer needs.
 With each computer he shipped a “Dear Michael” postcard.
 In this way, he asked for suggestions from every customer.

 Always fascinated with the idea of eliminating unnecessary steps, Michael had an intense focus on big growth through customer service.
 His drive to make technology simpler, remove inefficiency and create solutions to deliver long-term value are clearly favored across the nation- and beyond.